NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/helpcontents.md

 To map the image directly onto the asteroid, right-click either on the outline in the renderer or on an item in the returned list in the control panel.
-A popup menu will appear and clicking on the "Show Image" option will map the image onto the asteroid.
+A popup menu will appear and clicking on the "Map Image" option will map the image onto the asteroid.
 Once an image is shown, additional menu items become active such as showing a properties window and generation of backplanes.